IlievIliya92/tcp_server/README.md

 # Simple TCP pre-forked server

-Example implementation of TCP preforked server with only the parent process calling accept and "passing" the connected socket to a free child worker.
+Example implementation of a TCP preforked server with only the parent process calling accept and "passing" the connected socket to a free child worker.

 The server is wrapped in shared object lib (libtcp_server.so.1.0.0)